 Tech jobs are arguably the best jobs of the future because they are high-paying and fast-growing.
-According to the U.S. Bureau of Labor Statistics (BLS), the number of IT jobs are expected to expand for the next few years.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of IT jobs is expected to expand over the next few years.
 Software development is particularly the most sought-after job right now in the web industry.
-Many job analysts predict that this trend and line of job would continue to flourish in the future.
+Many job analysts predict that this trend and line of jobs would continue to flourish in the future.
 So if you want to be a part of its growth and success, you should start your preparation now to make it happen.

 C# INTERVIEW QUESTIONS

 If you are preparing for a C# interview, below are examples of C# interview questions and their answers.